Amjadyabroudi128/demo/README.md

-this is a flutter project, i am trying to recreate something similar to an app that used Swiftui
+a twitter account challenged us to create something similar to an app in swiftUI